ajaarma/sv/README.md

 	(5) Merge all the extracted fields
 	(6) Incorporate the frequency and inheritance filtering on the anntated SVs.

-N.B: Current implementation steps of the pipeline (step 1-6) has been optimized for NGC project WGS samples.
-However for demonstration purpose we provide example scripts that were used to annotate The International Genome Sample Resource (IGSR) trio SVs called by LUMPY.
+N.B: (1) Current implementation steps of the pipeline (step 1-6) has been optimized for NGC project WGS samples.
+     (2) However for demonstration purpose we provide example scripts that were used to annotate The International Genome Sample Resource (IGSR) trio SVs called by LUMPY.
+It only implements steps 1-5 only.
 See demo/examples/samples/ directory

 	- Example command to generate the scripts:
 	Input requirement: The manifest file which holds pedigree information and their correpsonding SV vcf file.